 Find your "quick wins" and "don't dos" mapped out on a 2x2 chart that nicely complements your list of priorities (which is sorted by focus score).

-The prioritization matrix allows you to evaluate every item based on its value and its relative effort to implement.
+The prioritization matrix allows you to evaluate every item based on its value and its relative effort of implementation.

 Using the prioritization matrix

 It's pretty simple: The items that deliver the highest value and require the least effort will be the quick wins for your roadmap.
 You find them in the top left of your chart.
 Make sure you focus on those first.
 In contrast to that, find your low value, high effort projects in the bottom right. airfocus is 100% customizable, so needless to say that you can also rename your corner labels (e.g. "quick wins" to "low hanging fruits").

 Discuss items that fall into the "low value" and "development" quadrants with your team and stakeholders.

 Analyzing and discussing the prioritization matrix will empower you to make sustainable and more objective decisions about: